-Dr. Julie Laut has been a progressive activist for over 25 years.
-In the 1990s, Julie was a member of Portland Area Rethinking Schools.
-She also co-founded an annual state-wide event for new educators through the Oregon Education Association (OEA), for which she was awarded the OEA 1999 Presidential Citation for New Leadership.
-As a young mother, she worked in breastfeeding advocacy through the Nursing Mothers Counsel, helping secure a three-year grant from the U.S. Office of Women’s Health to expand lactation services to low-income parents in 2002.
+Dr. Julie Laut has been a progressive community activist for over 25 years.
+In the 1990s, while teaching high school social studies in Portland, Oregon, Julie was a member of Portland Area Rethinking Schools.
+Her work organizing new educators at the local level led her to co-found an annual state-wide Oregon Education Association (OEA) conference, for which she was awarded the OEA 1999 Presidential Citation for New Leadership.
+After her first child was born in 2001, Julie worked in breastfeeding advocacy through the Nursing Mothers Counsel, through which she helped secure a three-year grant from the U.S. Office of Women’s Health to expand lactation services to low-income parents in 2002.

-Julie served for three years on the Unitarian Universalist Church of Urbana-Champaign Board of Trustees.
-She helped raise over $70,000 to install solar panels on the building, fostered increased accessibility, and helped lead the congregation to commit to work on racial justice.
+Julie has been deeply involved in community work since moving to Champaign-Urbana in 2009.
+She served for three years on the Unitarian Universalist Church of Urbana-Champaign Board of Trustees.
+She is most proud of helping raise over $70,000 to install solar panels on the building, fostering increased building accessibility, and leading the congregation to commit to work on racial justice.
 Her work with UUCUC continues in the areas of pastoral care, youth engagement, and lay ministry.
-During her short tenure on the Urbana City Council, Julie led the City to embrace anti-racist work through membership in the Government Alliance on Race and Equity (GARE) and encouraged a renewal of youth engagement.
+During a short tenure on the Urbana City Council in 2020, Julie led Urbana to embrace anti-racist work through membership in the Government Alliance on Race and Equity (GARE) and encouraged a renewal of youth engagement.

-Since March 2020, Julie has hosted the Friday night C-U Lockdown Trivia game, helping raise over $18,000 for non-profit organizations by the end of 2020.
+Julie launched CU Lockdown Trivia in March 2020, helping raise over $18,000 for non-profit organizations by the end of 2020.
 In response to increased food insecurity during the pandemic, Julie and her family maintain a Little Free Pantry in their front yard.
 Her work in these areas was recognized with the 2020 Outstanding Community Partner award from the UIUC International Students & Scholars Services.

-Julie currently lives in Urbana, Illinois, with her husband, Marc, high schooler, Celia, and three dogs.
-Her son, Julian, is away at college now, but to her delight he still joins trivia most Friday nights.
-Julie reads all types of fiction voraciously, periodically writes academic and other types of articles, loves crosswords, jigsaw puzzles, and word games, can't resist zombie movies or BBC shows, and delights in quality wine and cheese.
+Julie currently lives in Urbana, Illinois, with her husband, Marc, high schooler, Celia, and three phenomenal dogs in a house that just turned 175 years old.
+Her oldest child, Julian, is away at college, but to her delight they still periodically join trivia Friday nights.
+Julie sometimes writes academic and other types of articles, reads fiction voraciously (from sci-fi and fantasy to mystery and high literature), loves crosswords, jigsaw puzzles, and word games, can't resist zombie movies or BBC shows, and delights in quality wine and cheese.
 She can't wait to get back to hosting dinner parties and has lots of trips planned for when the world is safe again for those types of things!